Does it feel like you have zero control over them?

 Elimination problems – insufficient fiber and water intake and mineral deficiencies

-Undigested food in stool – improper ingestion, insufficient chewing, poor digestion ability
+Undigested food in stool – improper ingestion, insufficient chewing, poor digestion

 Diarrhea – bacteria in food, inflammation in intestinal tract or IBS